Fine-tuning an ECG Foundation Model to Predict Coronary CT Angiography Outcomes: Introduction

 Electrocardiography (ECG), as a non-invasive, convenient, and real-time detection method, has unique advantages in the early identification and risk stratification of cardiovascular diseases.
 Changes in ECG waveforms, such as ST segment shift and T wave inversion, have been widely used in the preliminary diagnosis of acute coronary syndrome (ACS)\cite{ECGCAD1,ECGCAD2,ECGCAD3}.
 Meanwhile, with the rapid development of artificial intelligence (AI), especially deep learning technology, AI is being widely used in clinical research \cite{ai4s1,ai4s2,ai4s3,ai4s4,ai4s5,ai4s6}.
-Utilizing AI to perform deep feature mining of ECG signals to predict the pathogenesis of cardiovascular diseases has become a research hotspot.\cite{research1,research2,research3,research4,research5}.
-However, existing AI-ECG studies on CAD-related coronary artery disease using CCTA mostly focus on whether there is screening for obstructive coronary artery disease.
+Utilizing AI to perform deep feature mining of ECG signals to predict the pathogenesis of cardiovascular diseases has become a research hotspot \cite{research1,research2,research3,research4,research5}.
+However, existing AI-ECG studies using CCTA as the reference standard have mainly focused on patient-level screening for obstructive coronary artery disease, with limited attention to vessel-specific prediction of hemodynamically significant coronary stenosis.
 For example, Choi et al.'s study mainly targeted the detection of obstructive coronary artery disease\cite{choi2023electrocardiogram}, while Park et al.'s study focused on predicting obstructive lesions in patients with stable angina\cite{park2024artificial}.
-Although some studies have attempted to use ECG and AI models to locate myocardial infarction (MI) sites, their research subjects are mostly scar tissue from previous myocardial infarctions, lacking systematic research on the localization of the responsible vessel during acute coronary syndrome and the identification of coronary artery occlusion on normal ECG \cite{wang2025artificial}.
+Although several studies have used ECG and AI models to localize myocardial infarction (MI), these studies mainly targeted infarct location or scar-related substrates after prior MI, rather than CCTA-defined vessel-specific stenosis in patients undergoing routine coronary evaluation, particularly among individuals without overt ECG abnormalities\cite{wang2025artificial}.